Williams leads No. 11 Texas Tech over No. 20 Texas 61-55

 BIG PICTURE

-Texas Tech: The Red Raiders were able to produce their strong turnout to the chagrin of Texas school officials.
-Texas stopped ticket sales Thursday after learning a group of Red Raiders fans were reportedly buying as many as possible through the school box office using a specific online code for Longhorns buyers.
+Texas Tech: The Red Raiders had strong fan turnout in Austin.
+Texas officials stopped ticket sales Thursday after learning a group of Red Raiders fans were reportedly buying as many as possible through the school box office using a specific online code.

-“It didn’t feel like a road game, seeing that sea of red,” Adams said.

 Texas: The Longhorns played their second game without forward Tre Mitchell, who earlier in the week took what Texas called a leave of absence for personal reasons.
 Mitchell, a transfer from UMass, started 17 games this season and was averaging 8.7 points and four rebounds.
 The school has given no indication whether he’s expected to return.